 Join CALF and the Douglas County Farm Bureau at this hands-on learning station located in the Discovery Ranch.
 Livestock is showcased in a fun, educational and interactive manner.

 Legends of Agriculture 2017 Award Dinner

-Please join CALF and local residents in honoring Larry Carnahan, a local agricultural leader while supporting CALF’s mission of Connecting People to Agriculture through educational programs at the Lowell Ranch south of Castle Rock.
+Please join CALF and local residents in honoring the Douglas County Young Farmers and Homemakers, while supporting CALF’s mission of Connecting People to Agriculture through educational programs at the Lowell Ranch south of Castle Rock.

 Crowning of Rodeo Royalty